 Elche, some 25 kilometres from the coast but only 12 kilometres from Alicante airport, is perhaps not as well known as it should be to the Costa Blanca fraternity.
 It boasts the largest palm grove in Europe, which gives it a refreshing North African feel, yet its sizeable centre offers all the comforts and activities of a major western European city, including an English school.
 It's another Costa Blanca city with heaps of historical interest, and the surrounding countryside is stunning.

-For this reason – and the fact that the average prices for property in Elche rose by more than ten per cent last year – it could be a great wildcard for Brits looking for some value-for-money resale property, especially if they’re in the market for a cortijo (country house) or finca (farmhouse).
+For this reason - and the fact that the average prices for property in Elche rose by more than 10 per cent last year - it could be a great wildcard for Brits looking for some value-for-money re-sale property, especially if they're in the market for a cortijo (country house) or finca (farmhouse).